We encourage players to:

 - Praise effort and positive behaviour as well as good play.

-- Ensure that children enjoy playing the game, young players should not miss out on the opportunities to learn and fall in love with the game.
+- Ensure that players enjoy playing the game, young players should not miss out on the opportunities to learn and fall in love with the game.